Shells of Dentalium rubescens, a Medi-

-In contrary to the mussel group, scaphopods do possess a radula and them having like a frontal proboscis also the head is not completely reduced, as it is among mussels.
+In contrast to the mussel group, scaphopods possess a radula and a frontal proboscis.
+Also the head is not completely reduced, as it is among mussels.
 Also unlike mussels, scaphopods to not feed by filtering the water, they catch their prey with the captacula.

 Today it is assumed both groups have evolved from a common ancestor among primordial benthic molluscs, but also separated in their subsequent evolutionary history.